 Posted on 27th of October, 2013 by Lévana

 Just as it is true that if life sends you lemons, you make lemonade, so too, if life withholds carbs, you make low or no carb pancakes and other goodies, period.
-And stop that moping.
+Smile please.
+Take a look in my giant file, High Carb Cravings at Low Carb Costs, you’ll be amazed how resourceful it will make you!
 I have been exploring low carb possibilities, and pancakes, both savory and sweet, turn out to be a real viable and delicious options, and have been right in the center of my kitchen playground these past three weeks.
 It is not a matter of swearing off carbs for life, just a matter of reducing them and exploring with their healthy no carb alternatives.
 Not having any carbs, it goes without saying they are also gluten-free to boot.
 I make no end of delicious and wholesome pancakes and crepes in every shape and form, both gluten-free and with spelt and other whole grain flour.
-Here the challenge is, NO FLOUR NO STARCH.
+Here the challenge is, NO GRAIN FLOUR, NO STARCH.

 The secret is in the almond flour, ground whole almonds, with some ground flax, and coconut flour, not necessarily all at once, so nut-allergic diners can experiment more with flax and coconut flour.
 I was surprised to see how neutral all three turn out to be in each mixture, and how obediently they take on all flavors they are paired with.
 If you intend to use these flours on a regular basis, take yourself to a price club where they will be much more affordable than in retail health food stores.
 Curiously, some people, like my granddaughter Musia, can’t have tree nuts but are totally OK with peanuts.
 In this case use peanut flour.